TekinKIVRAK/-motivation-letter-writer/README.md

 # Motivation Letter Writer AI

-An AI-powered web application that generates professional, personalized motivation letters for job applications using Claude AI.
+An AI-powered application that generates professional, personalized motivation letters for job applications using Claude AI.

+Available as both a **standalone web app** and a **WordPress plugin**.

 ## Features